lucasvr/hdf5-udf/SECURITY.md

 and saved to the user's home directory (under `~/.config/hdf5-udf`) the first time a dataset is created.
 The files are named after the currently logged user name:

-- `~/.config/hdf5-udf/username.pub`: public key
 - `~/.config/hdf5-udf/username.priv` private key
-- `~/.config/hdf5-udf/username.meta`: contact information (email and full name, manually configured)
+- `~/.config/hdf5-udf/username.pub`: public information: public key, email, and full name.
+The last two pieces of information are automatically assembled from `hostname` and `/etc/passwd`.
+Please review and adjust the file as you see fit.

 A directory structure providing different `trust profiles` is also created.
 Inside each profile directory exists a JSON file which states the system calls allowed to